Breville Super Q Blender Review

 Cons

-- Premium price compared with mid-range rivals
+• Premium price compared with many strong mid-range options

 What to know before buying